The Silicon Valley Association of General

 projects such as the

-All Hands Meeting International, annual Continuing Legal Education conferences
+Hands Meeting events, annual Continuing Legal Education conferences

 designed for general counsel, staff counsel, IP and